rajesh4b8/users-api-batch-2/Slides.md

 - Create new function in service to fetch all the users
 - Call Dao to get list of users from map
 - return error if map is empty

+## Create user

+- Get the user details from POST request body
+- Validated the email id
+- Pass the user to service
+- Create the user

+## Database integration

+- Used docker to bring up the Postgres DB
+- Created a table for users
+- Insert / Select queries to create and get the user

+## Error handling

+- Always check the error as soon as we get them.